Avoiding SwiftUI’s AnyView

 This week, let’s take a look at a few examples of building custom debugging utilities for SwiftUI-based views — from specific methods to general-purpose abstractions.

-This week’s article is about Swift’s function builders feature, and how it can give us some really valuable insights into how SwiftUI’s DSL operates under the hood.
+A closer look at Swift’s result builders feature, and how it can give us some really valuable insights into how SwiftUI’s DSL operates under the hood.

 Tips on how to texture SwiftUI views using tiling images, and how to ensure that such views are rendered in a smooth and predictable manner.